Play and Recreation

 In February 2012, Minister Fitzgerald established the Local Authority Play and Recreation Network (LAPRN).

 This national network has been established to introduce a more coordinated and interagency approach to achieving the main goals of the play and recreation policies at both national and local level.
 An early achievement of the network has been the development, expansion and branding of National Play Day & National Recreation Week which now take place annually in Local Authority areas across the country.
 Targeted grants are provided to Local Authorities by the Department of Children and Youth Affairs to encourage participation across the Local Authority network.

 The national network of Childcare Committees is becoming active in this policy area.
 Minister Frances Fitzgerald delivered the opening address at a high level conference at Dublin Castle (in September 2012) organised by the National Childcare Committees, on the theme of making Ireland’s urban spaces more child friendly.
 Dublin City recently became the first Irish city to move formally towards this goal by introducing a fully integrated play policy with the aim of making the city of Dublin an International Child Friendly City.

-DES Active School Flag Programme is a Department of Education and Science Initiative to encourage schools to move towards a more physically active model for students.
+DES Active School Flag Programme is a Department of Education and Skills Initiative to encourage schools to move towards a more physically active model for students.
 For more information check out www.activeschoolflag.ie

 Sugradh Ireland chaired by Dr. Carol Barron of Dublin City University is Ireland’s leading NGO in this area aiming to highlight the essential role which play has in a child's development, and especially the role of 'free play’ and recreation in children’s lives.
 The organisation is currently developing a new play and recreation web portal, in partnership with the Department of Children and Youth Affairs.
-Progress is expected on the new website by early 2013.
 More information on Sugradh Ireland is available on their website: www.playireland.ie

 Integrated play and recreation opportunities for the ‘whole of life’